p-ranav/iris/README.md

   <img height=230 src="img/client_server.png"/>
 </p>

-Consider a music database server that can be queried for album metadata.
+In this example, we will create a music "database" server that can be queried for album metadata.
 Clients can request for album metadata using a catalog ID.
 Servers will respond with the album metadata.

 Let's start with the server response - the `Album` struct.